 Departs From: Singapore Cruise Centre near Sentosa Island Price: Starting from SGD 270 Segment: Luxury Website: https://www.royalcaribbean.com/cruise-from/singapore

 2. Princess Cruises

-Princess Cruises bring diversity to the cruises in Singapore, offering both small 3-day packages as well as 15-21 days long trips all around the locations of Asia.
-For amateurs, there are short 3-days, 4-days and 7-days cruises visiting nearby locations like Malaysia, Thailand, Indonesia, Bali and Sri Lanka on the Sapphire Princess, a liner best known for its in-house theatres and relaxed diners.
+Awarded the best cruise line in Asia, Princess Cruises bring diversity to the cruises in Singapore, offering both small 3-day packages as well as 15-21 days long trips all around the locations of Asia.
+There are also short 3-days, 4-days and 7-days cruises to nearby locations like Malaysia, Thailand, Indonesia, and Sri Lanka on the Sapphire Princess, a liner best known for its in-house theatres and relaxed diners.
 For longer cruises, Diamond Princess and other liners take the visitors to the ports of Japan, Vietnam, China, Taiwan, South Korea and Cambodia.
 All the details and booking procedure of the cruises are available on their website.

 3. Norwegian Cruise Line